Ebubekir Pasha: Other work

 His signature is found under many major construction and reconstruction projects in every city he served as a governor.

 During his tenure as the Governor of Cyprus, he helped revitalise the local economy by having 23 shops built in Nicosia financed by his personal funds.

 Death and legacy

-Koca Bekir Pasha died in 1757 or 1758 at the age of about 88 and was buried in Aksaray in Istanbul.
+Koca Bekir Pasha died in 1759 at the age of about 90 and was buried in Aksaray in Istanbul.

 He donated his property to a foundation (vakıf) in his name and his will has been documented in detail.